Thr0cut/thr0cut.github.io/_posts/2023-12-20-wifi-penetration-testing.md

 In this research, the following attacks against the aforementioned protocol are reviewed:

-* Evil Twin (Stealing Credentials)
+* Evil Twin (Stealing Credentials);
-* Online Bruteforce
+* Online Bruteforce.

 **WPA2-Enterprise: Authentication:**

 WPA-Enterprise, also referred to as WPA-EAP or WPA-802.1X, uses EAP to delegate the authentication to a RADIUS server. **Extensible Authentication Protocol** provides a standardized set of functions and rules to specific authentication protocol implementations known as EAP methods (can be **certificate-based** and **credential-based**):

-* EAP-TLS - the original IETF open standard EAP authentication protocol, widely supported, only allows certificate-based authentication
+* EAP-TLS - the original IETF open standard EAP authentication protocol, widely supported, only allows certificate-based authentication;
-* PEAP - encapsulates EAP within a TLS tunnel (rather an encapsulation than a method), developed by Microsoft, Cisco and RSA Security)
+* PEAP - encapsulates EAP within a TLS tunnel (rather an encapsulation than a method), developed by Microsoft, Cisco and RSA Security);
-* EAP-TTLS - TLS extension to provide EAP over a TLS tunnel, widely supported (except by Microsoft)
+* EAP-TTLS - TLS extension to provide EAP over a TLS tunnel, widely supported (except by Microsoft);
-* LEAP - developed by Cisco prior to the standard, no native Microsoft support, deprecated
+* LEAP - developed by Cisco prior to the standard, no native Microsoft support, deprecated;
-* EAP-FAST - Cisco replacement for LEAP
+* EAP-FAST - Cisco replacement for LEAP.

 The most commonly used EAP implementations are EAP-PEAP and EAP-TTLS.
 Since they’re very similar to one another from a technical standpoint, we’ll be focusing primarily on EAP-PEAP.
 PEAP uses server-side certificates for validation of the RADIUS server.
 Almost all attacks on PEAP leverage misconfigurations in certificate validation.